dmarrazzo/rh-bpm-notes/process-runtime.md

 4. Edit the `kie-deployment-descriptor.xml`

-	- add the marchalling strategy JPAPlaceholderResolverStrategy. it requires 2 parameters the persistence unit name and the class loader.
+	- add the marshalling strategy JPAPlaceholderResolverStrategy. it requires 2 parameters the persistence unit name and the class loader.

     ```xml
 		<marshalling-strategies>